Distilling Diversity and Control in Diffusion Models: Conclusion

 \section{Conclusion}

 This work addresses a fundamental limitation of distilled diffusion models: the trade-off between computational efficiency and sample diversity.
-Our contributions are threefold: (1) We demonstrate that distilled models preserve the concept representations of base models, enabling seamless transfer of control mechanisms like Concept Sliders and LoRAs without retraining; (2) We introduce DT-Visualization, revealing that initial timesteps disproportionately determine structural composition in the generation process; and (3) Based on these insights, we present diversity distillation, a hybrid inference approach that strategically employs the base model for only the first critical timestep before switching to the efficient distilled model.
+Our contributions are threefold: (1) We demonstrate that distilled models retain all the variational directions needed for diversity, contradicting the hypothesis that distillation damages concept representations—the required diversity mechanisms exist but fail to activate during generation; (2) We identify the root cause using $\hat{\mathbf{x}}_{0}$ trajectory visualization, revealing that distilled models concentrate structural decision-making in the first timestep while base models distribute decisions across many steps, and provide theoretical support showing why the first timestep creates a diversity bottleneck; and (3) We validate this theory by developing diversity distillation, demonstrating that targeted intervention at a single timestep restores full base model sample diversity as measured by DreamSim scores with strong empirical validation.

 Our experimental results challenge the conventional diversity-efficiency trade-off.
-Diversity distillation not only restores but exceeds the diversity of the original base model while maintaining the computational efficiency of distilled inference (\texttt{0.64s} vs. \texttt{9.22s} per image).
-By eliminating this traditional trade-off without additional training or model modifications, our approach bridges the gap between high-quality, diverse generations and fast inference, opening new possibilities for real-time creative applications.
+Diversity distillation restores the diversity of the original base model while maintaining the computational efficiency of distilled inference (\texttt{0.64s} vs. \texttt{9.22s} per image).
+By providing both mechanistic understanding and theoretical grounding for why diversity collapse occurs, our approach eliminates this traditional trade-off without additional training or model modifications, opening new possibilities for deploying efficient yet diverse generative models in creative applications.